sguarin/machine-mqtt-node-red/README.md

 ## Conclusion

 Programming with gui frameworks open the posibility to program to more public.
-But unoficial tutorials or documentation tend to appear substancially.
+But unoficial tutorials or documentation tend to appear substancially, in this case with lot of security conccerns.

 In my opinion the last aproach is the more suitable for dealing with MQTT and storing in SQL databases besides is not very well documented.